crywolf203/unraid-templates/README.md

 ### 5. Explain advanced settings

-If a template needs special variables, extra parameters, capabilities, or rendering flags, those should be documented in the app-specific README or container repository.
+If a template needs special variables, extra parameters, capabilities, rendering flags, or browser audio settings, those should be documented in the app-specific README or container repository.

+For example, the LRCGET template includes `WEB_AUDIO=1` because its browser-based GUI container can stream application audio through the WebUI on port `5800`.

 ---